Blog 5 Renters 5 Apply 5 2024 Definitive Guide: Moving to Canada from the US

 2. Select “I’m a first-time renter”

-If you are renting for the first time and thus, do not have any landlord references, select the option “I’m a first-time renter”.
-Also, choose this if your landlord references are from your home country, letting your landlord know that this is the case.
+If you are renting for the first time and don’t have any landlord references, select the option “I’m a first-time renter”.
+Also, choose this if your landlord references are from your home country, letting your landlord know this is the case.

 >> These are challenging times.
 To help you navigate your move, check out our article: Moving to Canada during the COVID-19 Pandemic